Role landing page • Interior fit-out finishing

 Reality check: Germany requires a legal route

 For non-EU candidates, “English-speaking” is not the deciding factor.
-Germany-based work usually requires a residence/work pathway that matches your profile.
-Skilled, documented experience improves feasibility; entry-level pathways are typically harder.
+Germany-based work usually requires a legal residence/work pathway matching your profile.
+Skilled, documented experience improves feasibility.

 Where feasibility is usually better